polterguy/polterguy.github.io/getting-started/index.md

 Magic download, which you can run through the SQL executor, that you can find in the _"SQL"_ menu at the top of your page.

-Then you can click _"Endpoints"_ menu item, and try out your newly created HTTP RET endpoints.
+Then you can click _"Endpoints"_ menu item, and try out your newly created HTTP REST endpoints.
 At this point you can start creating your frontend, in for instance Angular, to access your database over HTTP.